-Motocross sport, formerly known as scrambling, has its roots in the UK and is undeniably one of the most demanding motor sports.
-MX takes strength, skill, agility and cat-like reflexes as well as a serious amount of gear (think boots, gloves, helmet and throw in chest and back protection and even a neck and knee braces).
+Motocross sport, formerly known as scrambling, has its roots in the UK and is undeniably one of the most demanding motorsports.
+MX takes strength, skill, agility and cat-like reflexes as well as a serious amount of gear (think boots, gloves, helmet and throw in the chest and back protection and even neck and knee braces).

 Anyone new to motocross should know it’s not a beginner’s off-road sport.
 Most of the practice tracks around the UK will hire out the track only; you will be expected to have your own gear and bike, as well as an appropriate level of experience.

 Professional rider, Ben Watson, suggests hitting local trails and woodland tracks with a BMX or mountain bike to get used to riding in the dirt.
 There is also the option of joining a motocross training school such as those run by KTM or The MX Training School for pro tips and riding experience.